rubenhorne/ic-issues/README.md

     - [ ] Implementation
     - [ ] NNS code vote (if applicable)
     - [ ] Issue resolved
+7. Comments should provide current thoughts and next steps for progressing the issue towards implementation

 ## Labeling Methodology